 Some people change the appearance of their website every few months, while others keep the same site for years.
 This article discusses the pros and cons of updating or replacing your website.

-Until recently, people with professionally developed websites were likely to keep them for three years or more.
 Many really good HTML sites have stood the test of time since 2003 or 2004.
-These early sites are smaller than sites built today, but have all the hallmarks of solid design and thoughtful information architecture.
+These early sites are smaller than sites built today, but have solid design and good information architecture.

 Two years ago, we began to notice that designs we had built only months previously were being replaced.
 Not just the design, but all the content thrown out and replaced within months.
-In an informal survey of showcases for the “Best Websites of 2011”, we found the majority of sites selected as winners in late 2011 had already been replaced with completely new and different designs by early 2012.
-Now we are seeing the same trend with award-winning sites from 2012 being replaced with completely new sites in 2013.
+It was not just our sites.
+The majority of sites selected as winners of various website contests in 2011 had already been replaced with different designs by early 2012.
+Award-winning sites from 2012 are already being replaced with completely new sites in 2013.